erogenousbeef-zz/BigReactors/Roadmap.md

 - Change all UI strings to be in the localization file to allow for full localization

 ### Reactor Mechanics
-- Radiation refractor: a passive internal block that refracts radiation (changes direction by up to 90deg), at the cost of some scattering
+- Radiation refactor: a passive internal block that refracts radiation (changes direction by up to 90deg), at the cost of some scattering

 Wishlist
 --------